leonardKleber/crypto-dashboard/README.md

-# Crypto Portfolio Dashboard
+# My Virtual Wallet
-A dashboard for the cryptocurrency portfolio tracking tool and analyzer **My Virtual Wallet** built with Flask, CoinGecko API and Chart.js.
+A cryptocurrency portfolio tracking tool and analyzer built with Flask, CoinGecko API and Chart.js.

 This project is part of a a remastered version of my final project for HarvardX's CS50 online course.
 You can find a short presentation of the old project here:
 ```